clintharris/IDBSideSync/NOTES.md

-# Architecture
+# Notes

-  - Distributed database
-  - Database CRUD operations only result in messages that are passed around--those messages then get applied to each client's data store.
+The purpose of this doc is to supplement the code in the `crdt-example-app` with notes that help describe how things work.
+While the example app uses a todo list as a use case, the real focus is on demonstrating the underlying distributed database and CRDT concepts; that is also the focus of these notes.

+## How it Works: Summary

+In a nutshell, the UI sits on top of a distributed database that is kept in sync using CRDT techniques:
+  - CRUD operations do not modify an underlying data store _directly_ as would be the case with a typical database.
-  - Each time a change is made to a specific cell, a message is created that logs "when" the event happened and what changed.
+  - Instead, when a change is made to a specific field, a message is created that logs _which_ field was changed, _what_ the new value is for that field, and _when_ the change happened,.
     - The "when" is a hybrid logical clock timestamp.
+  - Each agent maintains its own collection of these messages; in effect, they create an "operation journal / log".
+    - An accompanying data structure, a merkle tree, is also maintained that makes it possible to _quickly_ compare different message collections and figure out (roughly) which messages need to be exchanged to sync the collections.
+    - The merkle tree only stores what it needs to answer the question "what is the last time at which the collections had the same messages?": time (as keys) and hashes (as values) made from all known messages at those times.
-  - These messages are shared among clients; a central server is used as a "message buffer".
+  - These messages are shared among agents, including a server agent that just acts as a centralized "message buffer" for syncing agents that can't connect directly.
-  - When a client syncs:
+  - When an agent (A₁) syncs with another agent (A₂):
-    - It `POST`s its own merkle tree (JSON) to the other client/server
+    - A₁ sends its own merkle tree (JSON) to A₂ (which could be a server).
-    - The other client/server can compare the merkle tree to its own to quickly get a rough time at which the trees started to differ.
-It can then send all of its messages that have timestamps >= that time.
+    - A₂ can compare the incoming merkle tree to its own tree to quickly establish a rough time at which the trees started to differ (T₁). - A₂ can then send all of its messages that have a timestamps >= T₁.
-    - The client receives these messages from the server and applies them to its local database (note that it's possible that it will re-apply some messages that it already has)
+    - A₁ receives these messages from A₂ and applies them to its local database.
-    - If there are multiple messages affecting the value of a cell, the most recent one (based on HLC) wins.
-  - Relies on a hybrid logical clock so that the timestamps on all messages are always moving forward and the logical times between nodes are sort of kept in sync at the same time.
+      - Note that it's possible that it will apply some messages that it already has--that's ok.
+The main goal of the merkle tree approach is to _quickly_ figure out which messages need to be exchanged based if they were created after some time, not the _exact_ messages that need to be exchanged (which could result in an expensive process of lookig up _a lot_ of individual messages by some identifier before exchanging them).
+    - If, in the set of incoming messages, there is more than one message targeting the same field, only the most recent one (as determined from the message's timestamp) is used to update the field value.
+      - Each message timestamp is based on a hybrid logical clock.
-    - Fundamentally, this is just a combination of a human-readable time and a counter that can never go backwards
+        - This combines a "physical" time (i.e., a normal-looking date/time) and a counter that can never go backwards (a.k.a., a "monotonic" clock)
-    - The main desire is to be able to determine the _order of events_ (i.e., A happened before B), NOT the actual time things happened.
+        - HLC timestamps make it possible to determine the _order_ of events amongst a group of agents whose physical clocks might not be in sync (i.e., the goal is to establish causality--A happened before B--NOT the actual time things happened).

-    - This makes it possible to know which message was the last to set a value for some field (i.e., what is the current value for a field).
+### Slightly more detailed workflow

+1. When UI widgest are used to create/edit/delete todos, the following `db.*` functions are called with data params.
+Example:

+    ```javascript
+    db.insert('todos', { name, type, order: getNumTodos() });
+    db.update('todos', { id: uiState.editingTodo.id, name: value });
+    db.delete_('todos', e.target.dataset.id);
+    ```

+1. The `db.*` method creates one or more messages from the object that is passed in and then "sends" them:

+    ```javascript
+    // db.js
+    function update(table, params) {
+      let fields = Object.keys(params).filter(k => k !== 'id');
+      sync.sendMessages(
+        fields.map(k => {
+          return {
+            dataset: table,
+            row: params.id,
+            column: k,
+            value: params[k],
+            // Note that every message we create/send gets its own, globally-
+            // unique timestamp.
+In effect, there is a 1-1 relationship between
+            // the timestamp and this specific message.
+            timestamp: Timestamp.send(getClock()).toString()
+          };
+        })
+      );
+    }
+    ```

+1. `sync.sendMessages()` applies the message to the local data store first, then attempts to initiate a sync.

+    ```javascript
+    // sync.js
+    function sendMessages(messages) {
+      applyMessages(messages);
+      sync(messages);
+    }
+    ```

+1. `sync.applyMessages()` looks at each incoming message (which will be aimed at changing data for a specific dataset + row + field) and does the following:
+  - Do we have any local messages for the same field?
+    - If so, is the incoming message for that field newer than ours?
+      - If so, `apply()` the incoming message's value for the specified dataset/row/field to our own datastore.
+  - Do we already have a copy of this message in our local store of messages and merkle tree?
+    - If not, add it.

+## Concepts

-## Clocks
+### Clocks

-The main goal with this topic is to be able to _order_ events (aka "causality").
-In other words: we don't care so much about exactly _when_ the events happened.

-We care more about being able to know which event was the _last_ to happen.
-Because in this context, that means: what is the most recent message that set a value for some a field in a data store object.
+The main goal with clocks as they pertain to distributed databases is to be able to _order_ events.
+In other words, knowing which event was the _last_ to happen is more of a concern than knowing exactly _when_ they happened, because in this context, the question being asked is: what is the _most recent_ message that set a value for a field?

-### Logical clocks and the Lamport timestamp/clock
+#### Logical clocks and the Lamport timestamp/clock

 A logical clock is a mechanism that makes it possible to determine "one-way causality": if "A happened before B".
 It cannot, however, determine if "B happened after A".
 (Note that two-way causality is supported by a logical clock variant called a "vector clock.")